CSUNCOMP467F2016/RaceDetection/README.md

 # RaceDetection
 Anthony Pichardo - Race Detection Tool

+View documentation folder for project presentation and architecture can be seen in Scope of Poc doc.

 * How To Use:
   1. Run racedetection.py
   1.Either drop an image onto the GUI or load an image using imports